FAQs About Hip Osteoarthritis With Dr. Arthur Mark

 • Hip Replacement Surgery: If conservative treatment has failed, and the pain still prevents you from doing your everyday activities, it may be time to consider a hip replacement surgery.

-What are Risk Factors Of Hip Osteoarthritis
+What Are The Risk Factors Of Hip Osteoarthritis?

 • Inflammatory or Rheumatological Diseases: Conditions such as rheumatoid arthritis, psoriatic arthritis, and ankylosing spondylitis can cause the hip joints to deteriorate more quickly.

 • Family History: Genetic factors, such as family history of arthritis or joint disease increase the risk of developing osteoarthritis.
+Further highlighting the importance of genetic predisposition.

-How to Prevent Hip Osteoarthritis
+How Do You Prevent Hip Osteoarthritis

 • Maintaining a healthy weight